SamIvan-ark/frontend-project-lvl1/README.md

 ### Installing:

 1. clone repo in your local machine;
-2. hit npm ci (or 'make install' if you got make npm-package installed)
+2. hit "npm ci" (or 'make install' if you got "Make" npm-package installed)
 3. play!

 ### Supported commands: